OpenShiftInAction/autoinstaller/README.md

 * ssh_key_pub - the public SSH key that corresponds to ssh_key
 * ssh_known_hosts_file - the location to add your node's ssh key fingerprints to. defaults to `/etc/ssh/ssh_known_hosts`.
 * kvm_disk_dir - the location to store your cluster's virtual disks. defaults to `/var/lib/libvirt/images`.
 * disk_image - the CentOS 7 or RHEL 7 qcow2 cloud image that will be used to create your virtual machines.
+This needs to be on the system you are launching the playbook from.
+It will be copied to your hypervisor.

 ## OpenShift Roles